Developing Your Core Competency in:

 Success and Socialization

-Success in graduate school or a postdoctoral experience requires taking a proactive role in your professional development.
-Along with the assistance of your mentors, you will enhance and acquire the knowledge and skills needed to both master your field of study and learn its norms (socialization).
+Success in graduate school or a postdoctoral position requires taking a proactive role in your professional development.
+To help ensure success, Graduate Studies, your program, and your faculty mentors work together to provide orientations; advising; and workshops, courses, and symposia focused on program milestones.
+Through these opportunities you will enhance and acquire the knowledge and skills needed to master your field of study and learn its norms (socialization).

 Workshops and Events